Best weighted approximation of some kernels on the real axis: Introduction

-on the entire real axis $-\infty <t< \infty$ in both uniform and mean square metrics.
-The proposed method was based on the use of certain orthogonal and bi-orthogonal systems of rational functions with fixed poles on the entire real axis $\mathbb{R}$.
+Dzhrbashyan \cite{Dzhrbashyan_1974} developed a method that provides solutions to extremal problems about the best rational approximations of the Cauchy kernel in the case where $z$ is fixed with $\mathrm{Im}z\not=0$ and $-\infty <t< \infty$, both in the uniform and mean-square metrics on the real axis $\mathbb R$.
+The method is based on the use of certain orthogonal and bi-orthogonal systems of rational functions on $\mathbb{R}$ with fixed poles in the upper half-plane $\mathbb C_+:=\{z\in\mathbb C : \mathrm{Im}z>0\}$.

-Using the method of Dzhrabashyan, Voskanian in his paper \cite{Voskanyan_1979} improved upon the result of Akhiezer, solved similar extremal problems for kernels \eqref{eq:Intro1} in the case of $s=0$ in the mean square metric, and also considered the corresponding problems of approximating such kernels using rational functions with fixed poles.
+Using the method of Dzhrabashyan, Voskanian \cite{Voskanyan_1979} improved upon the result of Akhiezer, solved similar extremal problems for kernels \eqref{eq:Intro1} in the case of $s=0$ in the mean square metric, and also considered the corresponding problems of approximating such kernels by rational functions with fixed poles.

 In \cite{Savchuk_Chaichenko_Shydlich_2024}, similar extremal problems of the best weighted polynomial approximation of kernels \eqref{eq:Intro1} in the case of $s=1$ in the mean square metric were solved.